VictoriaHussey/FreshAndFurious_NERCHackathon3_GreenCities/README.md

 The team comprises of 10 PhD researchers from the GW4+ FRESH CDT:

-Victoria Hussey, _University of Bristol_

-Elliot Druce, _University of Bristol_

-Rory Burford, _University of Bristol_

-Toby Champneys, _University of Bristol_

-Jack Greenhalgh, _University of Bristol_

-Fiona Joyce, _Cardiff University_

-Annalise Hooper, _Cardiff University_

-Joshua Rainbow, _University of Bath_
+_University of Bath_: Franciszek Bydalek, Joshua Rainbow

+_University of Bristol_: Rory Burford, Toby Champneys, Elliot Druce, Jack Greenhalgh, Victoria Hussey

-Franciszek Bydalek, _University of Bath_
+_University of Cardiff_: Annalise Hooper, Fiona Joyce

-Luke Lear, _University of Exeter_
+_University of Exeter_: Luke Lear

 # Our Entry